atsign-foundation/at_widgets/packages/at_onboarding_flutter/README.md

 6. Click on Advance settings
 7. Click on "Generate New API key"

+## Language localization

+The strings displayed in `at_widgets` are already localized in 2 languages.
+New languages will be supported in the future with minor updates.

+Languages supported:

+* English ('en')
+* French ('fr')

+The `at_widgets` package can be supplied with additional languages in your code by setting the `locale` property in `MaterialApp` class to provide custom values.

 ## Open source usage and contributions

 This is open source code, so feel free to use it as is, suggest changes